letyang23/ucla-lecture-notes/ISE-529/HW1.md

 # ISE529 Homework 1

 1. (15 points)
   For each of parts (a) through (d), indicate whether we would generally expect the performance of a flexible statistical learning method to be better or worse than an inflexible method.
 Justify your answer.
   (a) The sample size \(n\) is extremely large, and the number of predictors \(p\) is small.
   (b) The number of predictors \(p\) is extremely large, and the number of observations \(n\) is small.
   (c) The relationship between the predictors and response is highly non-linear.
   (d) The variance of the error terms, i.e. \(\sigma^2 = \text{Var}(\epsilon)\), is extremely high.

+  ###### Answer

+  (a) Better, because with a huge sample size, the variance penalty of flexibility shrinks.
+We can afford to fit a richer model without overfitting, and with small $p$ the model space isn’t exploding.
+So flexible methods can reduce bias without blowing up variance, which results in lower test error.

+  (b) Worse,

 2. (20 points)
   Answer the following questions.
   (a) Provide a sketch of typical (squared) bias, model variance, training error, test error, and irreducible error curves, on a single plot, as we go from less flexible statistical learning methods towards more flexible approaches.
 The x-axis should represent the amount of flexibility in the method, and the y-axis should represent the values for each curve.
 There should be five curves.
 Make sure to label each one.
   (b) Explain why each of the five curves has the shape displayed in part (a).
   (c) According to the bias-variance decomposition, show that the following equation holds.

 $$
 E[f(x_0) - \hat{f}(x_0)]^2 = Var(\hat{f}(x_0)) + [Bias(\hat{f}(x_0))]^2